 Rose designs and implements programs and content to instigate rural tech startup creation and scale.
 Prior to joining the team, Rose supported translation of federally-funded science and engineering research to commercialization through entrepreneurship accelerator programs.
 Rose has produced policy briefs on health and climate innovation policy for parliamentary bodies, and performed consultations with underserved communities to secure significant community development grants.

-Nathan is a Federal Grant Writing Lead for RISI.
+Nathan is Head of Federal Grants for RISI.
 He is an experienced planner, a member of the American Institute of Certified Planners (AICP), and has worked in rural community planning and economic development since 2004.
 He has a guiding belief in asset-based, purpose-driven development.

 CORI Innovation Fund